RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 | **Flexibility**        | Less flexible for complex shapes                                   | More flexible                                                                                                                                                                     |

 {% image "Pasted image 20240618140850.png","-" %}
-// image of a B spline, with piecewise components highlighted.
-Highlight the knots (where polynomials join) and the control points (which control the spline, and do not necessarily lie on the curve.)

 ## Continuity